Chris-ade/calculator/README.md

 This project is licensed under the [MIT License](LICENSE.md).

-## Acknowledgments

-- Special thanks to the contributors and the React.js community for their support and inspiration.

 ## Contact

 For any inquiries or feedback, please contact me at [hi.chrisdev@gmail.com].